Monday, June 29, 2015

 Monday, June 8, 2015

-On Monday, June 08, 2015 by Adria in
+On Monday, June 08, 2015 by Adria in new releases

 We at Velvet Morning Press are pleased to announce our latest release!

 Entanglement by Katie Rose Guest Pryal, the story of a dangerous friendship, is now available in paperback and ebook.
-Check it out on Amazon
+Check it out on Amazon!

 Awkward, 21-year-old Greta Donovan, the fiercely intelligent daughter of a philandering physics professor, doesn’t relate to people nearly as well as she relates to facts and figures.
 While Greta gets quarks and string theory, she hasn’t a clue where men are concerned.